-About 20 kilometers from the border, after Ezerts, it lies at the end of a coniferous forest – one of the quietest beaches I have been to.
+About 20 kilometers from the border, after Ezerts village, at the end of a coniferous forest lies one of the most beautiful beaches I have been to.
 Its length, also its width, are considerable; there are very few people, it is the ideal place to listen to the secrets of the sea.
 Do not be discouraged if you do not find it at first, the place is not nearly signaled, but you can find the access link below.

-A small and extremely chic beach, I recommend to come as early as possible, because the afternoon sun hides some of it quickly due to the rocks.
-For locating it, if you follow signs leading towards the Thracian Cliffs on the main road, you will end up on a road that reminds you of the Côte d’Azur view.
-Before arriving at Thracian Cliffs, on the right there’s a space on which there are horses.
+A small and extremely chic beach, I recommend to come as early as possible, because the afternoon sun hides some of it quickly.
+For locating it, if you follow signs leading towards the Thracian Cliffs resort on the main road, you will end up on a road that reminds you of the Côte d’Azur view.
+Before arriving at Thracian Cliffs, on the right, there’s a parking which costs 5 leva/day.
 You can leave the car there or on the road, and walk the last part to your destination.

 Another visit, another resort for golf lovers.
 Different than the Thracian Cliffs, this resort offers golf courses, swimming pool villas, restaurant, “new” ruins and loooots of green. 🙂